 Understanding and learning to accept emotions is a critical skill.
 Google “Feelings Wheel” to find an emotion chart that can help you build a broad vocabulary of emotions.
 Emotion science is one of the youngest of the relationship sciences, in part because without modern neuro-imaging it has been hard to study emotions on a neurobiological level.

 CSI uses several modern emotion theories, including those of Jaak Panksepp.
 A neuroscientist and psychobiologist, Panksepp established the field of affective neuroscience.
 His research led him to identify seven primary emotions which emanate from the brain stem and trigger neural networks in other parts of the brain to create secondary and tertiary emotions.
 The seven core emotions he uncovered are:

 - PANIC/GRIEF (a core emotion supporting the attachment system)

 Panksepp uses an all capital format to distinguish core emotions from the general use of the word.
 Panksepp details how these emotions motive action, how they relate to higher level emotions, and the neural structures where they start and move energy into.
 Panksepp, Jaak & Biven, Lucy (2012), Archeology of the mind: Neuroevolutionary origins of human emotion, W. W. Norton & Company.

 Equipoise is a touchstone to help lawyers flexibly balance emotions, facts, and actions

-Equipoise helps lawyers stay with a client’s emotions without getting hooked into, or lost in them.
+Equipoise helps lawyers and mediators stay with a client’s emotions without getting hooked into, or lost in them.
 It’s okay to get emotionally close (in a professional sense) and align with the client’s perspective to truly see it, or to walk a mile in their shoes.
-Lawyers just need to be mindful to pause, step back, look for additional facts the client has missed, and consider the broader situation before recommending or taking action.
+Legal professionals just need to be mindful to pause, step back, look for additional facts the client has missed, and consider the broader situation before recommending or taking action.